-Document Title: Trust Board Forward Planner Report Author(s): Sandra Adams Lead Director: Sandra Adams Contact Details: 0207 783 2045 Why is this coming to the Trust Board?
-To ensure that key issues are discussed by the Trust Board and that Trust Board members are fully engaged with the agenda planning process.
-This paper has been previously presented to: Strategy Review and Planning Committee Senior Management Group Quality Committee Audit Committee Clinical Quality Safety and Effectiveness Group Risk Compliance and Assurance Group Other Recommendation for the Trust Board: To note the Trust Board forward planner for the coming year and to identify any areas for discussion for future agenda items.
-Executive Summary/key issues for the Trust Board To note the Trust Board forward planner for the coming year and to identify any areas for discussion for future agenda items.
-Attachments Trust Board forward planner.
+Document Title: Trust Board Forward Planner

+Report Author(s): Sandra Adams

+Lead Director: Sandra Adams

+Contact Details: 0207 783 2045

+Why is this coming to the Trust To ensure that key issues are discussed by the Trust

+Board?
+Board and that Trust Board members are fully engaged

+with the agenda planning process.

+This paper has been previously

+presented to: Strategy Review and Planning Committee

+Senior Management Group

+Clinical Quality Safety and Effectiveness Group

+Risk Compliance and Assurance Group

+Other

+Recommendation for the Trust To note the Trust Deard ferward planner for the coming year

+Board: To note the Trust Board forward planner for the coming year

+Board and to identify any areas for discussion for future agenda items.

+Executive Summary/key issues for

+her for the coming year and to identify any areas for

+discussion for future agenda items. ier for the coming year and to identify any areas for

+Attachments

+Trust Board forward planner.

-Corporate Objectives 2010 - 13 This paper supports the achievement of the following corporate objectives: ☒ To have staff who are skilled, confident, motivated and feel valued and work in a safe environment ☒ To improve our delivery of safe and high quality patient care using all available pathways ☒ To be efficient and productive in delivering our commitments and to continually improve Risk Implications This paper links to the following strategic risks: ☐ There is a risk that we fail to effectively fulfil care/safety responsibilities ☐ There is a risk that we cannot maintain and deliver the core service along with the performance expected ☐ There is a risk that we are unable to match financial resources with priorities ☐ There is a risk that our strategic direction and pace of innovation to achieve this are compromised
+Corporate Objectives 2010 - 13 This paper supports the achievement of the following corporate objectives: $\nabla$ To have staff who are skilled confident, mativated and feel valued and work in a safe an incompart To have staff who are skilled, confident, motivated and feel valued and work in a safe environment To improve our delivery of safe and high quality patient care using all available pathways To be efficient and productive in delivering our commitments and to continually improve

+Risk Implications